 - Being available to work with students

-- Preparation of academic instruction

-- Supervisor or peer teacher observations and pre/post-observation meetings
+- ✤ Grading

+- Lesson planning individually and interdisciplinary

 - Mentor/Partner teacher meetings

+- Collaboration and planning as co-teachers

 - Maintenance of student files/student work displays

+- Occasionally, teachers will be asked to cover another person's duties

+- Parent contact

+- Preparation of academic instruction

 - Preparation of all instructional materials

-- Grading

 - Preparing required reports, documentation, etc.

 - Student support and tutoring

-- Occasionally, teachers will be asked to cover another person's duties

-- Parent contact

-- Lesson planning individually and interdisciplinary
+- Supervisor or peer teacher observations and pre/post-observation meetings

-Student Files and Access
+Student Files & Access

 Student files and their contents are confidential materials.
-Files are kept in the main office area or in student support services offices.
+Physical files are kept in the main office area or in student support services offices.
 There is a wealth of invaluable information in the student files.
 Teachers are strongly encouraged to review all their student files to gain as much information and perspective on their students as possible.

-Staff must request a particular student's file from one of the office staff.
-Files may be reviewed in the office area.
-Under no circumstances are student files to be removed from the office area.
+Staff must request a particular student's file or access to virtual files from one of the office staff.
+Physical files may be reviewed in the office area.
+Under no circumstances are student physical files to be removed from the office area.